jambonrose/django-improved-user/docs/quickstart.rst

-If you intend to use the :class:`~improved_user.factories.UserFactory` provided by the package to allow for testing with |factory_boy|_, you can specify so during install.
+If you intend to use the :class:`~improved_user.factories.UserFactory` provided by the package to allow for testing with |factory_boy|_, you can either install |factory_boy| separately, or use the modified installation below.

 .. code:: console

     $ pip install django-improved-user[factory]

-If you use the first command but wish to use the :class:`~improved_user.factories.UserFactory`, you will need to install
-|factory_boy|_ yourself.

 .. _PyPI: https://pypi.org/project/django-improved-user/
 .. _factory_boy: https://github.com/FactoryBoy/factory_boy